benjamin-robertson/find_legacy_facts/REFERENCE.md

 Data type: `Boolean`

-Whether to check ruby files for legacy facts.
+Whether to check ruby files for legacy facts. **Note:** local ruby functions/facts can still contain legacy facts as these are still collected on Puppet 8, however they are no longer submitted to PuppetDB.

 Default value: `false`